KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 **⚠️  NOTE:** On Docker the line bind-address in 50-server.cnf is usually already commented out.

-**⚠️  NOTE:** In some cases, for connecting from an external machine, you might also have to configure the Firewall to accept external connection from a list of trusted dirrent IP Adresses and open the Port (in this case 3306) to listen for incoming connections.
+**⚠️  NOTE:** In some cases, for connecting from an external machine, you might also have to configure the Firewall to accept external connection from a list of trusted different IP Addresses and open the Port (in this case 3306) to listen for incoming connections.

 **Check that everything was successful**